 The following information provides some indication of the risks of investing in the Portfolio by showing how the Portfolio's performance has varied over time.
+The Portfolio's Service Shares commenced operations on December 31, 1999.
+The returns shown for the Service Shares for periods prior to December 31, 1999 reflect the historical performance of a different class of shares (the Institutional Shares), restated based on the Service Shares' estimated fees and expenses (ignoring any fee and expense limitations).
 The bar chart depicts the change in performance from year to year during the periods indicated, but does not include charges or expenses attributable to any insurance product, which would lower the performance illustrated.
 The Portfolio does not impose any sales or other charges that would affect total return computations.
 Total return figures include the effect of the Portfolio's expenses.
-The table compares the average annual returns for the Institutional Shares of the Portfolio for the periods indicated to broad-based securities market indices.
+The table compares the average annual returns for the Service Shares of the Portfolio for the periods indicated to broad-based securities market indices.
 All figures assume reinvestment of dividends and distributions.